kerrannm/4443-IoT/assignments/A04_PrintingIntro/F1_Printing.md

 Before selecting one of the thingiverse/printable files for my actual project, I picked a stress test to see how the printer works.
 I chose [this spider](https://www.printables.com/model/299185-spiders-web-a-3d-printer-stress-test) as it was super adorable and that was the only criteria that truly mattered.
 F2_SpiderPrint.mp4 shows the birth of this cuteness.
 Seriously, look at it!!
 ![spider](https://github.com/user-attachments/assets/192588ea-ec71-4593-85b1-0543fc2a99ed)

+With that accomplished, 3D printing seemed like a breeze.
+It was time to print out the parts for my project and everything would go swimmingly.... right?

+      Right???

+         FIND OUT NEXT TIME IN A05_3DPrintingSaga (Alternative Title: The Trials and Tribulations of Filament)